h-larsson/IMAM_TDDMRG/README.md

   Sum       4.00000000      4.00000000                                        4.00000000         4.00000000
  ---------------------------------------------------------------------------------------------------
 ```
 This table lists the occupancies of the site orbitals (2nd and 3rd columns), the irrep type and index of the corresponding site orbital (4th column), orbital coefficients in the `ann_orb` (5th column), and the occupancies of natural orbitals (6th and 8th columns) in the input MPS.
 The last row displays the number of electrons in each spin channel, which must equal the value assigned to `nelCAS`.
+Toward the end of the output, you will also find a similar table
 ```
  Occupations after annihilation:
  ---------------------------------------------------------------------------------------------------